choonghyunryu/dlookr/README.md

 #### Data: nycflights13

 To illustrate basic use of the dlookr package, use the `flights` data from the `nycflights13` package.
 Once loading `nycflights13` library, the `flights` data frame is available.
-The `flights` dataframe contains departure and arrival information on all flights departing from NYC in 2013.
+The `flights` data frame contains departure and arrival information on all flights departing from NYC in 2013.

 ``` r
 library(nycflights13)